rancher/rancher-docs/docs/getting-started/quick-start-guides/deploy-rancher-manager/equinix-metal.md

 ### 1. Provision a Equinix Metal Host

 Begin deploying an Equinix Metal Host.
-Equinix Metal Servers can be provisioned by either the Equinix Metal console, api, or cli.
-You can find instructions on how to deploy with each deployment type on the [Equinix Metal deployment documentation](https://metal.equinix.com/developers/docs/deploy/on-demand/).
-You can find additional documentation on Equinix Metal server types and prices below.
+Equinix Metal Servers can be provisioned from either the Equinix Metal console, CLI, or API.
+You can find instructions for each deployment type on the [Equinix Metal deployment documentation](https://metal.equinix.com/developers/docs/deploy/on-demand/).
+You can find additional documentation on Equinix Metal server types and prices below:
   - [Equinix Metal Server Types](https://metal.equinix.com/developers/docs/servers/about/)
   - [Equinix Metal Pricing](https://metal.equinix.com/developers/docs/servers/server-specs/)

 :::note Notes:

-- When provisioning a new Equinix Metal Server via the CLI or API you will need to be able to provide the following information: project-id, plan, metro, and the operating-system.
+- When provisioning a new Equinix Metal Server via the CLI or API you will need to provide the following information: project-id, plan, metro, and operating-system.
 - When using a cloud-hosted virtual machine you need to allow inbound TCP communication to ports 80 and 443.
-Please see your cloud-host's documentation for information regarding port configuration.
+Please see your cloud host's documentation for information regarding port configuration.
 - For a full list of port requirements, refer to [Docker Installation](../../../how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/node-requirements-for-rancher-managed-clusters.md).
 - Provision the host according to our [Requirements](../../../pages-for-subheaders/installation-requirements.md).